circuits/udns/README.rst

 udns
 ====

-udns is an authoritative, caching dns server for development and small deployments writtein in `Python`_ using the `circuits`_ Application Framework and the `dnslib`_ DNS library. udns can be run standalone, via `Docker`_ or using the `fig`_ tool. udns is designed to be small, lightweight, fast and flexible. udns fully supports forwarding, caching as well as honouring ttls.
+udns is an authoritative, caching DNS server for development and small deployments written in `Python`_ using the `circuits`_ Application Framework and the `dnslib`_ DNS library. udns can be run standalone, via `Docker`_ or using the `fig`_ tool. udns is designed to be small, lightweight, fast and flexible. udns fully supports forwarding, caching as well as honoring TTL(s).

 Installation and Usage